Tauber Industry Advisory Board Representative

 Russell is a Director in McKinsey’s Detroit Office and a senior leader within the Firm’s Global Automotive and Assembly Practice.
 He joined McKinsey in 2003, has focused the past 14 years on strategic and operational transformations within the global automotive and multiple related industries, and leads the global automotive knowledge agenda for the Global Practice.
 Prior to McKinsey, he led Vehicle Engineering Operations at Ricardo Consulting Engineers and the Motor Industry Research Association North America respectively.
-Russell has a Bachelor of Engineering with Honors in Mechanical Engineering from Leeds University, England, and a Masters in Business Administration with Distinction from The University of Michigan, USA.
-He serves on the Industry Advisory Board of the Tauber Institute for Global Operations at the University of Michigan.
+Russell has a Bachelor of Engineering with Honors in Mechanical Engineering from Leeds University, England, and a Masters in Business Administration with Distinction from the University of Michigan.

 Recent McKinsey experience includes: